Untitled

 Sin Don’t Live Here honors my mother and other Haitian women, and her steadfast practice of praying and perseverance.

-His acclaimed series Haiti to Hood, celebrated in The New Yorker (2019), links nostalgia to materiality.In 2022, Baptiste was awarded a year-long apprenticeship with Converse, co-designing the Black Joy Collection and new designs for the Energy basketball team.
-He has exhibited at New York University, the Aperture Foundation, and debuted a solo exhibition, Ti Maché (2023), at MoCADA Museum of Contemporary African Diasporan Art, marking the release of his first fashion collection.
-Baptiste is currently a Designer in Residence at Material for the Arts in Queens, NY.
+His acclaimed series Haiti to Hood, celebrated in The New Yorker (2019), links nostalgia to materiality.
+In 2022, Baptiste was awarded a year-long apprenticeship with Converse, co-designing the Black Joy Collection and new designs for the Energy basketball team.
+He has exhibited at New York University and the Aperture Foundation, and debuted his solo exhibition Ti Maché (2023) at the Museum of Contemporary African Diasporan Art (MoCADA), marking the release of his first fashion collection.
+In 2025, Baptiste was a recipient of the CFDA Empowered Vision Award, recognizing his impact at the intersection of fashion, culture, and community.
+He is currently a Designer in Residence at Materials for the Arts in Queens, New York.